Environmental Activities for the Public

 Please send us photos via Facebook or Twitter of the things you make with them.

 If you enjoy finding out about trees, you can follow our ‘tree trail’ which starts opposite the garden (see Site Map).
-Some of our tree trail information is online at http://www.landshapes.org/learning/treewise.php .
+There are between 3 and 6 individual trees for each of the species on the trail and they have their own information board out on site.
+You can also download the information.

 We also have a sculpture trail, Science Trail, Teddy Walk / Trail and a Poetry Trail on site.
 The Sculpture Trail, called ‘Wild and Woody’ is a mile long and includes information and quiz questions.
 You can download it here or buy a copy in the shop for 50p.
 It starts on the Picnic Area.